Julia-Wagner/furry-friends/README.md

 ![HTML Validator warnings](docs/testing/html_validator_warnings.png)

 I then used a `<h3>` inside my `<figcaption>` for my dog cards and added headings for the sections where it made sense.
 In a few cases, it would not make sense to add a heading so I changed these articles to divs.
-Now all my pages came back with no errors or warnings.
+Now all my pages come back with no errors or warnings.

 ![HTML Validator](docs/testing/html_validator.png)